wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

-# Using the WP REST API
+# Using the WordPress REST API

 ## Introduction